ZeroQI/Absolute-Series-Scanner/README.md

 chown -R plex:plex '/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Scanners'
 chmod 775 -R '/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Scanners'
 </CODE></PRE>

-## Logs
-Absolute series Scanner uses a pre-made list of folders to try to locate Plex Logs folder.
-If custom logs are not present, then either you created a library using default Plex scanner and not my "Absolute Series Scanner" or you have an unknown Logs folder location and will need to forward me the path to add in the source code...
-If the scanner crash, you will get either no files (library creation) or no change (library already created) and will need to attach the Plex log "Plex Media Scanner.log"

-List of logs files:
-- Plex Media Scanner (custom ASS) - Library_Name.log contain all folders and files processed in a readable fashion, perfect for troubleshooting scanner issues.
-- Plex Media Scanner (custom ASS) - Library_Name - filelist Root_Folder_name.log contain all files in the root folder, so i can re-create your library with zero size files.
-I use a batch file to recreate a user's library after converting to utf-8 with notepad
-- Plex Media Scanner.log - Standard Plex Scanner Log, contain crash error in case of a bug in the scanner code

-List of configuration files:
-- "X-Plex-Token.id: Allow to get the library name to get a log per library (optional).
-Fill with plex token by following https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token. **_Do not share that file when uploading the whole Logs folders_**

 ## Troubleshooting:
 - Update the scanner to the latest (on windows, powershell script in same folder as the scanner can be used to update)